Eden Hazard: 2013–2015: Premier League winner and individual success

-Upon Juan Mata's departure from the club in January, Hazard was handed the number 10 shirt for Chelsea ahead of the 2014–15 season.
-On 5 October, he won a penalty against Arsenal after being fouled by Laurent Koscielny, and then converted it himself past Wojciech Szczęsny to open a 2–0 victory which made Chelsea the last unbeaten team in the league.
+On 5 October 2014, he won a penalty against Arsenal after being fouled by Laurent Koscielny, and then converted it himself past Wojciech Szczęsny to open a 2–0 victory which made Chelsea the last unbeaten team in the league.
 In doing so, he maintained his 100% penalty record out of 16 penalties.
 He also became the only player in Europe who has taken more than 15 penalties and scored all of them.

-His first goals of the Champions League campaign came on 21 October, netting from the penalty-spot and from open play in a 6–0 home win over Maribor.
+His first goals of the 2014–15 Champions League campaign came on 21 October, scoring from the penalty-spot and from open play in a 6–0 home win over Maribor.
 On 5 November, away to the Slovene team, he earned an 85th-minute penalty but had it saved by Jasmin Handanović in a 1–1 draw.
 Hazard opened the scoring in Chelsea's 2–0 win over Hull on 13 December, with the goal being only the second headed one of his entire career.
 The header came as a surprised for many, even Mourinho, who stated: "That he scored in the air, I was surprised.
 He jumps a lot but normally he closes his eyes.
 So I was surprised, but very good goal."

-On 12 February 2015, Hazard signed a new five-and-a-half-year contract with Chelsea.
+Hazard signed a new five-and-a-half-year contract with Chelsea on 12 February 2015.
 After signing, Hazard said: "I've signed a new contract and I'm very happy because I'm playing for one of the best clubs in the world."
-He played the full 90 minutes in the club's victory in the League Cup Final at Wembley Stadium on 1 March, a 2–0 win over Tottenham.

-On 18 April, Hazard scored the only goal in a home win over Manchester United, after he latched on to Oscar's backheel pass to score past David de Gea.
-He was voted Man of the Match thereafter for his performance.
-As a result of Hazard's impressive performances throughout the 2014–15 campaign, his manager declared him "one of the top three players in the world".
-On 26 April, Hazard was recognised as the best player of the season among his peers, winning the PFA Players' Player of the Year.
+He played in the club's 2–0 win over Tottenham on 1 March in the 2015 League Cup final at Wembley Stadium.
+As a result of Hazard's impressive performances throughout the 2014–15 season, his manager declared him "one of the top three players in the world".
+On 26 April, Hazard was recognised as the best player of the season among his peers, winning the PFA Players' Player of the Year award.
 A week later, he scored the only goal as Chelsea defeated Crystal Palace to win their first Premier League title since 2010.
 He won a penalty after being fouled by James McArthur, and took it himself, heading in the rebound after it was saved by Julián Speroni.
 On 26 May, Hazard was voted as Chelsea's Player of the Year for the second year in a row.
 There are only four other players that have done it in the past; Juan Mata, Frank Lampard, Ray Wilkins, and John Hollins.